microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/calico/_index.md

 description: >
 ---

-## Use Azure Policy on an Azure Arc connected Kubernetes cluster to audit pods' labels for use with  Calico network policy
+## Use Azure Policy on an Azure Arc-enabled Kubernetes cluster to audit pods' labels for use with  Calico network policy

  > **Disclaimer: This scenario was contributed by the Tigera Project Calico team as part of the "Jumpstart Friends" program**